rebelsky/sams-assorted-musings-reflections/donor-thank-you-2016-12.md

 Thank-you letter to donors to the CS department (version of December 2016)
 ==========================================================================

-*I try to update our thank-you letter to donors about every six months.
+*I try to update our thank-you letter to donors at least every six months.
 This essay represents the updates I made today.
 The next time I write one, it will probably address our new hire (when we make it), our continued growth, the MathLAN transition, and more.
 I wonder if I'll still continue writing the letters, or whether Jerod will take over when he assumes the mantle (burden?) of chair.*

 Dear Donor,